Wodajo/Networking-theory/Networking 8th/Transport layer.md

 	- use 2 [bits] from `type of service` field of IP header
 		- 2 [bits] -> 4 possible configurations:
 			1. 00 - sender set to say that sender or receiver are NOT `ECN`-capable
-			2. 01 - sender-set to say both sender & receiver are `ECN`-capable (I dunno why bother with "01" and "10" since it's job looks the same)
+			2. 01 - sender-set to say both sender & receiver are `ECN`-capable
 			3. 10 - sender-set to say both sender & receiver are `ECN`-capable
+			   (I dunno why bother with "01" and "10" since it's job looks the same.
+			   Maybe one bit iss sset by sender and one by receiver?)
 			4. 11 - Congestion Experienced
 	router experience congestion (hopefully *before* packet loss) - set `ECN` bit in IP header-> receiver -TCP `ACK` piggybacking `ECE` (`explicit congestion notification echo` bit)-> sender - set `cwnd` = `cwnd`/2 && set `CWR` (`Congestion Window Reduced`) bit in the next TCP header